-If you need immediate assistance with your mental wellbeing, call the emergency services on 999 or visit your nearest Accident and Emergency service.
+If you need immediate assistance with your mental wellbeing, you can also call the emergency services on 999 or visit your nearest Accident and Emergency service.
 You can also talk to your GP who can refer you to a specialist.

 What can I find support for?